 In just his mid-20s, Wagner is a scholarship recipient of the Anne-Sophie Mutter Foundation and an ECHO Klassik winner.
 In 2022 he was awarded the Opus Klassik as Young Talent of the Year.
 He has also won prizes in almost all double bass competitions, including the Bradetich Foundation International Double Bass Solo Competition, the ARD International Music Competition, the Fanny Mendelssohn Price and the Eurovision Young Musicians Competition.

 In 2021 Wagner’s first solo CD Giovanni Bottesini – Revolution of Bass was released by Berlin Classics.
 Chapters – A Double Bass Story, a recital recording together with Lauma Skride, was also released by Berlin Classics in 2023.
 Both the album and the concert programs feature works ranging from Bach and Schubert to Piazolla and Mancini, showcasing Wagner’s entire musical range.
+Also in 2023, his album Double Bass Rhapsody was released.
+In this recording, Dominik Wagner and up to five further double bassists bring new facets of their instruments to life.

 Dominik Wagner was initially trained as a cellist before switching to the double bass in 2007.
-His 4 years in the concert choir of the Vienna Boys Choir were a formative musical influence.
-In addition, he regularly gives master classes in Europe and the USA.
+His four years in the concert choir of the Vienna Boys Choir were a formative musical influence.

 He studied at the University of Music and Performing Arts Vienna with Prof. Josef Niederhammer and Mag.
-Werner Fleischmann from 2009 to 2015, and from 2015-2022 with Prof. Dorin Marc at the HfM Nuremberg.
+Werner Fleischmann from 2009 to 2015, and from 2015 to2022 with Prof. Dorin Marc at the HfM Nuremberg.
 Since 2023 he is student of the Professional Studies Programme at Kronberg Academy.
-In addition he already gives master classes in Europe and the USA.
+Since the fall of 2023, he has held a professorship for double bass at the Hochschule für Musik Würzburg.
+In addition, he regularly gives master classes in Europe and the USA.

-Season 2023/2024 | Photo: Maria Frodl| Quote: Süddeutsche Zeitung, December 6th 2021
+Season 2024/2025 | Photo: Maria Frodl| Quote: NDR.de, January 25th 2024

 Amendments or edits need the consent of Künstlersekretariat Astrid Schoerke GmbH